 Opened in 1942, the Hotel Last Frontier, as it was originally called, was the second resort built on the Las Vegas Strip.
 It had started life as the Pair-O-Dice nightclub in the 1930s before becoming The Ambassador Night Club and the 91 Club.
 The original club was demolished for the construction of the hotel.
 In 1955, it was renamed the New Frontier after work was done to modernise.

-The resort famously held Elvis Presley’s first Vegas appearance in 1956 and the Supremes in 1970.
+The resort famously held Elvis Presley’s first Vegas appearance in 1956 and Diana Ross & The Supremes in 1970.
 There was another name change after this time to become just The Frontier.
 Gilley’s Saloon, Dancehall and Bar-B-Que was a popular attraction at the resort and has since reopened at Treasure Island, also on the Las Vegas Strip.

 Ownership of The Frontier changed a number of times over the years.
 In 1971, a federal trial in Los Angeles charged Anthony Joseph Zerilli and Michael Polizzi, two members of the Detroit Mafia Family, of concealing an ownership stake in The Frontier.
 It was bought by Howard Hughes, the American business magnate who was once one of the richest people in the world.
 He died in 1976.